-Like many hospitals across the NHS, The Royal Marsden is in the midst of a digital transformation journey with an end goal to eliminate paper, improve clinical and administrative workflows, optimise patient care and support research.
-The Royal Marsden realises this shift will require much more than the purchase of a new electronic patient record (EPR) platform.
+Like many hospitals across the NHS, The Royal Marsden is in the midst of a digital transformation journey with an end goal to eliminate paper, improve clinical and administrative workflows, optimize patient care and support research.
+The Royal Marsden realizes this shift will require much more than the purchase of a new electronic patient record (EPR) platform.
 Therefore, the hospital is taking a phased approach to digital transformation — one where OnBase, Hyland Healthcare’s enterprise information platform, plays an integral part today and will continue to in the future.

 The first phase of The Royal Marsden’s digital transformation is enabling electronic document management (EDM) in core areas of the hospital and integrating these capabilities with its existing homegrown EPR.
-The hospital began by rolling out OnBase in its Rapid Diagnostic and Assessment Centres (RDACs).
+The hospital began by rolling out OnBase in its Rapid Diagnostic and Assessment Centers (RDACs).
 These clinics serve as one-stop shops where patients with suspected cancer come to receive testing, diagnosis and treatment options on the same day.

 “ [OnBase has] transformed the way they work.
 They no longer have to handle individual paper records for individual patients.
 They are no longer losing pieces of paper, seeing documents go missing or forever chasing after stuff.
 It's all there digitally in the system. ”

 The processes and workflows that drive care at the RDACs are very paper intensive.
-The Royal Marsden believes digitising this documentation first and linking it to its existing EPR produces the greatest efficiencies for the hospital and serves as a good use case for other departments to follow.
+The Royal Marsden believes digitizing this documentation first and linking it to its existing EPR produces the greatest efficiencies for the hospital and serves as a good use case for other departments to follow.
 Lisa Emery, chief information officer at The Royal Marsden also believes linking electronic documents to the hospital’s existing EPR will aid in the eventual transition to a new EPR product.

-“Our goal is to create a mind shift at The Royal Marsden where we get clinicians and administrative staff to start digitising content and accessing this information electronically long before we implement a new EPR,” she says.
+“Our goal is to create a mind shift at The Royal Marsden where we get clinicians and administrative staff to start digitizing content and accessing this information electronically long before we implement a new EPR,” she says.
 “This way, when we cut over to a new EPR, the staff will be used to accessing documents and images in this way and it will streamline change management.”

 The impact of this effort has been significant, particularly for administrative staff and clinicians.
 “The people who see the impact of OnBase on a day-to-day basis are the clinical administrative staff,” says Marcus Thorman, Chief Financial Officer at The Royal Marsden.
 “It’s transformed the way they work.
 They no longer have to handle individual paper records for individual patients.
 They are no longer losing pieces of paper, seeing documents go missing or forever chasing after stuff.
 It’s all there digitally in the system.”